roccofab/Amazon_Books_Data_Analysis/README.md

 3. **kmeans_reccomender:** This content-based model suggests books similar to a given one (identified by its ASIN), based on final price and reviews count, by using the K-Means clustering algorithm within the same category combined with dimensionality reduction via UMAP.
 The k-means algorithm divides a dataset into k clusters by minimizing the intra-cluster distance.

 ## 🌐Web Application:
-### This application provides a basic frontend for getting recommendations.
+### This application https://reccomender.onrender.com provides a basic frontend for getting recommendations.
 The Flask backend exposes a REST API that:
 - **Accept Requests:** the endpoint/reccomend receives the asin code as input.

 - **Applies the recommendation model based on the KMeans clustering algorithm.**

 - **Cast the normalized prices to the original prices and returns a JSON object with the list of recommended books.**

-- **Returns an html list containing the books reccomandations details.**
+- **Returns an html list containing the books reccomandations details and the links that fetches to the Amazon address.**

 ## 📊Dashboard
 ### The dashboard, built with Plotly's Dash library, provides an interactive visualization of data.
 You can check for the dashboard here: <br>https://amazon-dashboard-ycpv.onrender.com